TessaBakker/guardian/README.txt

    remove that person from the mail group and your system is still secure from unwanted access.

-Q: Is it save to send a password reset to your e-mail?
+Q: Is it safe to send a password reset to your e-mail?

-A: It is saver than writing down your USER 1 password for your temporary intern.
+A: It is safer than writing down your USER 1 password for your temporary intern.

 Q: What if someone changes the the password?